Share a form entry between multiple users: Formidable Forms

 The view settings can be seen in the attached screenshot and will be:

-- Use Entries from = the form you just created
+- Use Entries from = the form you created in the previous step

 - View Format = Both (Dynamic)